HamaWhiteGG/flink-sql-lineage/README.md

 The Lineage Analysis system for FlinkSQL supports advanced syntax such as Watermark, UDTF, CEP, Windowing TVFs, and CTAS.
 The core process involves parsing SQL using Calcite to generate a RelNode tree.
 Subsequently, RelMetadataQuery is utilized to retrieve field-level lineage information, which is then presented through visualization.

-> If you are interested, you can add me on WeChat: HamaWhite, or send an email to baisongxx@gmail.com
+> If you are interested, you can add me on WeChat: HamaWhite, or send email to baisongxx@gmail.com

 ## Features